donejs/donejs/docs/guide.md

 </message-model>
 ```

-If we now open [localhost:8080/chat](http://localhost:8080/chat) we either see the list of messages from the server or the text that there are no messages.
+If you open [localhost:8080/chat](http://localhost:8080/chat), you will see a list of messages from the server or the "No message" text.

 ### Creating messages